Timeseries

 has_same_time_as(other)[source]

-Checks whether this series has the same time index as other.
+Whether the series has the same time index as the other series.

 Parameters